 2. attend the Class

 At least once a quarter we offer an introduction class that covers what it means to be a Partner, as well as our mission, and core distinctives.
 We want you to know exactly what it means to be a Redeemer Partner.
-Click here to see the details for the upcoming class on April 28th.
+Click on the dates below to see the details and RSVP for the upcoming classes.

 3. Sign the Agreement

 The next step in becoming a Partner is to prayerfully consider and sign the Partnership agreement.
 The agreement is a one year commitment to the team and mission of Redeemer.
 Each year Partners will be encouraged to renew their partnership.
 This renewal process gives them the opportunity to update their personal information, make needs known and give feedback.

 4. Meet with a Leader

 The final step in becoming a Partner is to meet with a leader from Redeemer.
 He/she will listen to your testimony and answer any questions you might have.
-Once you fulfill the requirements of partnership and sign the agreement, you will be publically welcomed and recognized as a Redeemer Partner.
+Once you fulfill the requirements of partnership and sign the agreement, you will be publicly welcomed and recognized as a Redeemer Partner.